Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 There are many reasons you might want to consider planting a Leyland cypress tree in your yard.
-It works very well as a hedge plant, but if you love birds, you will plant one with them in mind, as it provides them some protection from predators like hawks or roadrunners.
-Because the trees are very dense, the birds are also protected somewhat from the ravages of severe weather.
+It works very well as a hedge plant, for one.
+If you love birds, you will plant one with them in mind, as it provides them some protection from predators like hawks or roadrunners.
+Because the trees are very dense, the birds are also somewhat protected from the ravages of severe weather.

-No tree will provide 100% safety for your backyard birds, as we have witnessed a hawk fly directly up into the Leyland cypress tree in an attempt to capture a bird.
+No tree will provide 100% safety for your backyard birds- we have witnessed a hawk fly directly up into the Leyland cypress tree in an attempt to capture a bird.
 Luckily, the bird was able to fly out the back of the cypress and escape while the hawk was fighting through the branches of the dense tree.
-But the birds keep coming back to the tree and seem to know that they are safer there than anyplace else.
+The birds keep coming back to the tree and seem to know that they are safer there than anyplace else.

 Also, this type of tree can become a living barrier that can grow up to 60 feet tall with a diameter of up to 15 feet, affording you and your family the privacy you deserve.

 This fast-growing evergreen has fine, feathery, soft-green pointed needles on flattened branches.
 At maturity, the needles will turn a dark blue-green color.
 The tree matures to a dense, pyramidal outline.
 These trees are hardy in USDA growing zones 6–10.

 Here are some more reasons you may want to consider this tree:

 - These trees grow an average of 3–5 feet a year.
 So if you are an impatient gardener, as I am, you will see the fruits of your labor very quickly.